 But why was the Kaiser involved in all of this?
 The possibility of him working with the ELPIS Department wasn’t a far reach given the nature of Ophiuchus.
 He also seemed to hold knowledge of True Conductors.

 But if that were the case, why had no mention of True Conductors been made by the government?
-And why did Colonel von Spiel escape detection for so long, despite his increasingly erratic behavior?
+And why did Oberst von Spiel escape detection for so long, despite his increasingly erratic behavior?

 But an order from the Kaiser had the highest authority.